patrickswickard/jupyter_stuff/README.md

 If you have trouble, try "pip remove matplotlib" and then "pip install matplotlib", at least that is what worked for the broken state of things I was initially trying...

+also finance tools (covered in video): pip install mpl_finance